What Is the Vigorish?

 What Is the Vig?

 The vigorish, more commonly referred to as “the vig” or “juice”, can be defined in many different ways.
 Simply put, the vig is the amount you pay the house in exchange for the opportunity of placing your wager.
-Hey, we’re in this to make money, and so are those offering their services.
+You’re in this to make money, and so are those offering online betting services.

 Games with less attention and less money on them tend to have higher vigorish rates as there is less room for error from the house to payout.
-With more people betting on a more popular league or teams there is more risked money to pay the other side off so the vig can be lower.
+By charging more juice, the book gives itself a cushion in the case of a surprising result.
+With more people placing wagers on larger events and popular teams, the book has enough betting volume (and dollars coming in) to ensure profit at a lower vigorish rate.

 Shopping around for the best line is always a good idea.
-Sometimes you’re going to bet on your favorite NFL team regardless of the matchup.
-So, it would be wise to scan a variety of safe, legitimate sportsbooks to find the best spread and vigorish to make the most of your money.
+Sometimes you’re going to bet on your favorite NFL team regardless of the value.
+Scan a variety of safe, legitimate sportsbooks and compare the vigorish charged at each on the lines you’re interested in.